cloudflare/cloudflare-docs/content/bots/reference/javascript-detections.md

 # JavaScript detections

 Cloudflare's bot products include JavaScript detections via a lightweight, invisible code injection that honors Cloudflare’s [strict privacy standards](https://www.cloudflare.com/privacypolicy/).
 A small amount of JavaScript is injected into client devices using [Google’s Picasso fingerprinting technique](https://research.google/pubs/pub45581/).
-Picasso results are factored into bot scores and help Cloudflare classify traffic as automated or human.
+Picasso results are factored into bot scores and help Cloudflare classify traffic as automated or human.  `BotScoreSrc: Not Computed` and a score of 0 are relevant to Picasso JavaScript Fingerprinting requests.
+These are exempt from being blocked by any firewall rules.

 This detection technique gathers general data about the machines reaching Cloudflare.
 For example, Cloudflare might learn that a particular user is accessing Cloudflare via Google Chrome on a MacBook Pro.
 Because there are millions of people using Google Chrome on a MacBook Pro, Cloudflare cannot identify specific individuals.
 Cloudflare also takes steps to anonymize and phase out data for added privacy.